jfrerich/mattermost-plugin-bookmarks/README.md

 ### Remove a bookmark

-Remove a bookmark from your saved bookmarks.
+Remove a bookmark(s) from your saved bookmarks.
+A space delimited list of permalinks or postIDs can be used to delete multiple bookmarks

 ```
 /bookmarks remove <permalinks>
 /bookmarks remove <post_id>
+/bookmarks remove <post_id> <post_id2>
 ```

 ### Create a label for your bookmarks